jennyd29/DentalSNOMED/README.md

 ## Usage

+1. download_files.R: downloads the published files and saves them locally.
+Requires a folder called 'Data' in the working directory.
-download_files.R requires you have a folder called 'Data' in your working directory.
+2. append_tables.R: adds a column to each table with the name of the origin file then combines the tables and saves output as a csv.
+Requires a folder called 'Data' in the working directory.